ids/cluster-builder/README.md

 * Ensure __docker__ is in the PATH.
 * For local deployments ensure that the cluster definition package configuration uses __vmnet8__ and __nat__ for the __desktop_net__ and __desktop_net_type__ settings respectively.
 As mentioned above, the host machine will need to be configured with the correct __subnet__ for __vmnet8__, and this has to match the networking settings defined for the target cluster configuration.

-Unlike Fusion where the host-only network is NAT'd by default, host-only on VMware Workstation for Windows does not have internet access.
-Through experimentation it has been found that for local machine deployments cluster builder works best on the NAT'd interface, which is __VMnet8__ by default.
+> Through experimentation it has been found that for local machine deployments on Windows cluster builder works best on the NAT'd interface, which is __VMnet8__ by default.

 #### Cluster Builder Control Box (Jump Box & Management Station)